Deni402/-React-Api-Movies-Project/README.md

 ## Main Page:

    The main page is divided into a navbar, hero with a searching bar which allows the user to access informations for any movie, and the first twenty trending movies.
-   We've used Bulma for styling and structuring the page like so =>

    ![Game Page - Win](https://i.imgur.com/fQk3GQ8.png)